JasonKaneshiro/JasonKaneshiro.github.io/projects/project-4.md

 A live deployment of Study-ext is available at [https://study-ext.xyz](https://study-ext.xyz).

-A link to the project page is available at [https://study-ext.github.io/](https://study-ext.github.io/) where you are also avalible to view it on GitHub.
+A link to the project page is available at [https://study-ext.github.io/](https://study-ext.github.io/).

+A link to the GitHub page is available at [https://github.com/Study-ext/study-ext](https://github.com/Study-ext/study-ext).